History of South Africa (1994–present): Mbeki presidency (1999–2008)

 In 1999, South Africa held its second non-racial elections.
 The governing ANC increased their majority, putting the party within one seat of the two-thirds majority that would allow it to alter the constitution.
 Thabo Mbeki was elected as the nation's second black president.

 The National Party (NP), restyled as the New National Party (NNP), lost two-thirds of its seats, as well as official opposition status to the Democratic Party (DP).
 The DP had traditionally functioned as a stronghold of liberal whites, and now gained new support from conservatives disenchanted with the NP, and from some middle-class blacks.
 Just behind the DP came the KwaZulu-Natal Inkatha Freedom Party (IFP), historically the voice of Zulu nationalism.
 While the IFP lost some support, its leader, Mangosuthu Buthelezi, continued to exercise power as the national Home Affairs minister.

 While the ANC grassroots held Mbeki in far less affection than the beloved "Madiba" (Nelson Mandela), Mbeki proved himself to be a shrewd politician, maintaining his political pre-eminence by isolating or co-opting opposition parties.
 However, Mbeki's effective denial of the HIV crisis invited global criticism, and his conspicuous failure to condemn the deteriorating situation in neighbouring Zimbabwe unnerved South African landowners.

 In June 2005, corruption allegations related to a national arms deal surfaced against the country's deputy president, Jacob Zuma, after his financial advisor, Schabir Shaik, was convicted of corruption and fraud.
 In the aftermath of the conviction, Mbeki dismissed Zuma as deputy president.
 Zuma was subsequently charged with corruption in a case which was still unresolved as of 2009; in the meantime, Zuma's power base within the ANC had grown significantly.
 Popular support for Mbeki also suffered from the feeling that his government's economic policies had failed to generate inclusive development.

 The Black Economic Empowerment programme was implemented from 2003 to redress the inequalities of the apartheid era.
 It was criticised as benefiting mostly a narrow stratum of previously disadvantaged groups, and the programme was re-launched in 2007 as Broad-Based Black Economic Empowerment.

 Crime in South Africa remained a massive problem.
 The Economist reported the killing of approximately 1,500 white farmers in attacks since 1991, and in both 1995 and 1998, the country led the world in reported murders.
 In an effort to combat the alarming murder rates, the government published statistics showing a steady, albeit tiny decrease in the murder rate since 1994; however this varied across the country.
 In 2001, a South African was more likely to be murdered than die in a car crash.

-According to The Economist, an estimated 250,000 white South Africans emigrated between 1994–2005.
+According to The Economist, an estimated 250,000 white South Africans emigrated between 1994 and 2005.